5 steps to avoid being a conflict avoider

 How do I build my conflict resolution skills?

-Step two - speak assertively.
-This means talking about the facts of the situation and using 'I' statement.
+This means talking about the facts of the situation and using 'I' statements.
 Then you won't be blaming the other person and they're less likely to be defensive.

-Step three - listen and question.
 I like to think about Stephen Covey's famous quote "Seek first to understand, then to be understood".
+Posing questions can also be a good way to make sure you have an understanding of the full picture.

-Step five - winning isn't always the right outcome.
 Having a set outcome in mind is important, such as an apology or change of opinion.
-But sometimes just speaking up for yourself is enough.
+But, sometimes, just speaking up for yourself is enough.
 It gives a great boost to your self-respect and also might build the other person's respect for you.

 If any of this resonates with you and you'd like to find out more about managing conflict at work or in relationships, consider contacting a coach.